github-insights/github-insights.github.io/docs/configuration/configuration.md

 ## Cache eviction

-As mentioned above, this is the imporant part of the configuration.
+As mentioned above, this is the important part of the configuration.
 If you are intending to make the request interval significantly faster or slower change the cron shedule to the corresponding shedule leading to the cache beeing evicted more or less often and new data being fetched more or less frequently.

 That said the rate limiter might stop you from making too many requests by setting its status to a specific level.
 But even here you get to control how this level influences the features.
-Each feture can set a level at which it will be turned off.
+Each feature can set a level at which it will be turned off.
 The logic works in the following way (as pseudocode):

 ```